Table of contents

 Who Is Exempt from Proof of Funds?

-• You have a valid job offer and authorization to work in Canada, even if applying under FSWP or FSTP.
+• You have a valid job offer and authorization to work in Canada — even if applying under FSWP or FSTP

 Tip: Keep your Express Entry profile updated.
-You may be eligible for more than one program, and the system may invite you under a different one than expected.
+You may be eligible for more than one program and the system may invite you under a different one than expected.
+However, you must still upload a letter confirming you meet one of these exceptions when completing your application.

 ↑ Back to top